LucieKrepelkova/Kindred/README.md

 ## How to deploy the app

 We are not showing you during the presentation how to deploy your app, but if you decide to, Plotly has a nice documentation in here: https://dash.plotly.com/deployment .
+Our recommended way is with Heroku as it is an open source project and is free of charge.